 The parsing stage begins with getting the execution plans for our queries.
 To get the execution plan we use either the EXPLAIN clause or the EXPLAIN ANALYSE clause.
 The difference between EXPLAIN and EXPLAIN ANALYSE is that the first only give us estimated statistics about a query and the second executes the query and provides both estimated statistics and real statistics.
 After we execute our queries with the EXPLAIN/EPLAIN ANALYSE clauses, we get the execution plans with relevant and useful statistics for each sub-expression of the query.
 There are various statistics in the execution plan that can help understand the behavior of the query.
 For example, there is a statistic that corresponds to the number (or estimation) of records a sub-expression holds, another useful statistic is the execution time of the sub-expression (or an estimation).
 To later incorporate these statistics into the Sankey-diagram, we need to prepare the statistics for each sub-expression as a graph.
 To do so, we need to add to each sub-expression, which expression is its ancestor, and which is its child, this can be achieved by recursively navigating the sub-expressions and build a tree-like structure.
 When we are working with multiple queries, there are additional few steps.
 First, on some databases, we need to clean the cache between each query execution to represent the query execution in the best way possible.
 Secondly, we want the ability to represent similar sub-expressions by the same node (and have multiple edges).
 To do so, we specify a hash function that indicates whether two sub-expressions from different queries are the same logically and provide a sign for that.

 When we parse the execution plan, we can use heuristics to have a more compact representation of our query.
 For example, some operations like HASH don’t have any effect on the number of rows, and we can “skip them” when we parse the execution plan identifying cardinality flaws.
 For a more fluent reading, the parsing algorithm can be seen in section 3.5.3 (figure 19).
 The modification to support parsing multiple queries can be seen in section 4.6 (figure 50).
+The outline of the recursive parsing algorithm is as follows:

+parse current node according to its “operation_type” (unless this node is irrelevant).

+Parse the node’s ancestors.

+Return all the nodes parsed so far.

 The parsed execution plan is useful on its own, but it lacks some important statistics, and some statistics are not in the right granularity.
 In the next section, we show how QueryFlow’s enrichment phase can mitigate it.

 3.3 QueryFlow Enrichment